 The Geek God and I are finally watching The Wire.
 Yes, I know, a decade behind the rest of you.
 At any rate, we recently watched that famous moment in “Old Cases” where McNulty and his partner, Bunk, are investigating an old crime scene.
 It takes place in an apartment that has since been cleaned and repaired.
 They crack the case with nothing to go on but a few crime scene photos and the F word.
 Seriously, the dialogue of the entire scene consists of them conversing in Vulgar Dude.
 The F word, and only the F word, for a solid 5 minutes.
-It is hilarious, gripping, and absolute genius.
+It is offensive, gripping, and absolute genius.

-So, the next time you feel stirred by a sesquipedalian adverb you stumbled upon in your Synonym Finder, remember that isn’t the size of the word, it’s how you use it that counts!
+So, the next time you feel stirred by a sesquipedalian adverb you stumbled upon in your Synonym Finder, remember that it isn’t the size of the word, it’s how you use it that counts!